VoxelPrincess/code-spells/git/basics.md

-# 🌐 Git Basics / Основы Git
+# 🌐 Git Basics

-Практическое руководство по работе с Git — системой контроля версий, которую используют разработчики по всему миру.
+A practical guide to using Git — a version control system used by developers worldwide.

 ---

-## 🧰 Installation / Установка
+## 🧰 Installation

 ### 🐧 Linux (Debian/Ubuntu):